- The California International Marathon (CIM) entry fees are nonrefundable.

 Disqualification Procedure for Rule Violations

-The California International Marathon is officially sanctioned by USA Track & Field, the governing body of road racing, race walking and track & field events.
+The California International Marathon (CIM) is officially sanctioned by USA Track & Field, the governing body of road racing, race walking and track & field events.
 According to USATF sanctioning rules, USATF officials are on the course checking for rule violations and will also accept protests within 24 hours from official entrants who have observed rule violations.
-Race management also carefully reviews the preliminary results before declaring them official; missing times, mismatched photographs, and split time discrepancies are investigated thoroughly.
+Race management also carefully reviews the preliminary results before declaring them official approximately 4-6 weeks after race day; credible reports of rules violations, missing times, mismatched photographs, and split time discrepancies are investigated thoroughly.

 California International Marathon Security Procedures